MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Get-MgPolicyFeatureRolloutPolicyApplyToAvailableExtensionProperty.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsY6Rm8IPoliciesFeaturerolloutpoliciesFeaturerolloutpolicyIdAppliestoMicrosoftGraphGetavailableextensionpropertiesPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPathsY6Rm8IPoliciesFeaturerolloutpoliciesFeaturerolloutpolicyIdAppliestoMicrosoftGraphGetavailableextensionpropertiesPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsSyncedFromOnPremises <Boolean?>]`:

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy
   - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
   - `[AuthenticationMethodConfigurationId <String>]`: key: id of authenticationMethodConfiguration
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
+  - `[B2CIdentityUserFlowId <String>]`: key: id of b2cIdentityUserFlow
+  - `[B2XIdentityUserFlowId <String>]`: key: id of b2xIdentityUserFlow
   - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
   - `[CertificateBasedAuthConfigurationId <String>]`: key: id of certificateBasedAuthConfiguration
   - `[ClaimsMappingPolicyId <String>]`: key: id of claimsMappingPolicy